 - Asking what the organization needs from HR will change the perception of HR from roadblock to business enabler.

 Impact and Result

 - Become a strategic business partner by developing four key competencies: business acumen, organizational awareness, data analysis, and relationship building.
-Build these into everyday behavior and work life in order to create lasting change and make sure to create a practical development plan for HR professionals to develop in these areas.

 This guided implementation is a seven call advisory process.

 Guided Implementation #1 - Define and assess current competency levels

 Call #1 - Gain advice around what ideal proficiency in the four key strategic competencies might look like for your organization.

 Call #2 - Discuss how to assess competencies.

 Guided Implementation #2 - Create competency development plan

 Call #1 - Gain advice for prioritizing competency development goals.